-The world’s largest land animal is being celebrated Friday, August 10 at the Milwaukee County Zoo.
-These big-hearted animals (literally) – an elephant heart weighs between 27-46 pounds, are among the most intelligent creatures on the planet!
-Elephants have a complex consciousness, capable of strong emotions including joy, love, grief, rage, stress, and compassion.
+The world’s largest land animal is being celebrated Friday, August 9 at the Milwaukee County Zoo.
+Elephants are among the most intelligent creatures on the planet, and have been observed showing advanced problem solving skills.
+They also have self-awareness and a complex consciousness, capable of strong emotions including joy, love, grief, rage, stress, and compassion.